 817 After the Gig

-Eoin talks about what happens after he performs on stage.
+Eoin talks about what happens after he performs on stage with his band.

 - Audio Notes